-Finally, the research network may create a formal governance structure, take on a permanent institutional form, and may provide a range of a regular services to its members.
+Finally, the research network may create a formal governance structure, take on a permanent institutional form, and may provide a range of regular services to its members.
 Fully consolidated networks tend to take on some of the characteristics of an incorporated organization, such as a board of trustees, a registered legal status, a secretary with executive powers, supported by permanent professional and administrative staff, and a physical infrastructure.

-When a network grows out of its pioneering phase and begins to involve a broader range of members, voluntary devoted time alone soon becomes insufficient to support its operations: cash income is needed to cover the costs of communications, of the publication of a newsletter and, in more mature networks, of the salaries of (part-time) staff in a coordinating secretariat.
+When a network grows out of its pioneering phase and begins to involve a broader range of members, time that is devoted voluntarily becomes insufficient on its own to support its operations: cash income is needed to cover the costs of communications, of the publication of a newsletter and, in more mature networks, of the salaries of (part-time) staff in a coordinating secretariat.
 The sources of such income can have a profound impact on the network, its agenda and on its sustainability.